IAOP Privacy and Non-Solicitation Policy

 When a user voluntarily requests information from IAOP or otherwise discloses personal identification information, IAOP may use the information for association purposes, including marketing and promotional purposes, and share the information with other organizations and individuals that are members of the association.

 While use of that information by its members is monitored for adherence to the association’s non-solicitation policy (see below) IAOP bears no responsibility for any actions or policies of any third parties.

 IAOP website contains links to other sites; and is not responsible for the privacy policies of these other sites.
 IAOP reserves the right to change this policy at any time without notice.

 Having a healthy networking environment and ability for members to explore potential business relationships is an essential ingredient of IAOP’s business model.
 In order to ensure a free-flowing exchange of information among all of its members while protecting against unwanted sales pressure, IAOP maintains a strict non-solicitation policy.

 This policy makes clear specific practices that are permitted or prohibited, as well as the spirit and intent of the environment IAOP wants to maintain.
 In some cases there may be subjectivity, so an effort has been made to make the fine line between professional business development and solicitation clear and more easily recognized.
 In all cases, there is no substitute for common sense and good behavior.

-This policy applies at all times when attending any IAOP event such as chapter meetings or conferences, interacting with IAOP members anytime throughout the year and using all IAOP resources such as our website or the Summit Hub.
+This policy applies at all times when attending any IAOP event such as chapter meetings, conferences, public training courses or workshops, interacting with IAOP members anytime throughout the year, and/or using all IAOP resources such as our website or the Summit Hub.

 Solicitation is the practice of engaging another person, with urgency or being overly persistent in the request, with the purpose of obtaining business from a potential customer.